Fort Ontario Emergency Refugee Shelter: Selection and early processing in Italy

 When it came to selecting the refugees who would be permitted to come to the United States, there were special criteria established by the WRB and President Roosevelt.
 Special Representative Leonard Ackermann along with Ruth Gruber, a reporter, traveled to Italy, to conduct the selection and then bring those selected to the port at Naples.
 The criteria established for the refugees were that they should be refugees for whom no other havens were available.
 Roosevelt also stated that the group should include mostly women and children – able-bodied men of military age would not be included – along with a couple rabbis, half a dozen doctors, and enough skilled workers to maintain the camp.
 Pregnant women who were in their third trimester could not be let onboard the ship because there were no facilities in the likely event the latter was to go into labor.
 Some women made an effort to hide their pregnancy in order to get into the ship.
 Refugees who had fled Yugoslavia who were communist sympathizers or had political ties to Josip Broz Tito were not allowed.
-Only those who swore loyalty to Yugoslavia's monarch Peter II and wanted nothing to do with Tito, Joseph Stalin and the Communist party were accepted.
+Only those who swore loyalty to Yugoslavia's monarch Peter II and wanted nothing to do with Tito, Joseph Stalin and the Communist Party were accepted.

 An abandoned mental asylum in Aversa, Italy was used as a central collection area for the refugees.
 After the selection, Ackermann brought the refugees to Naples, Italy, where the USAT Henry Gibbins, a troop transport ship, was waiting to join a convoy.

-Aside from the days waiting in the Naples port, it took 17 days for the Henry Gibbons to cross the Atlantic Ocean.
+Aside from the days waiting in the Naples port, it took 17 days for the Henry Gibbins to cross the Atlantic Ocean.
 For most of the refugees, the trip was extremely uncomfortable.
 There were triple-tiered canvas hammocks instead of the luxury liner with beds and sheets that they were expecting.
 Also, they came under enemy fire soon after entering the Atlantic.
 As was standard procedure, the ship released black smoke to act as camouflage, but when someone forgot to open the vents, the lower decks were filled with smoke, adding to the terror of the refugees below.
 In addition, the mix of a normal diet and sea travel had a bad effect on those who had been used to hunger and poor nutrition.
 Most were sick a good portion of the journey, and some remained so for the entire time.

-The Henry Gibbons arrived in New York City on August 3, 1944.
+The Henry Gibbins arrived in New York City on August 3, 1944.
 The refugees had to remain on the ship one last night to allow returning wounded servicemen to be removed from the other ships in the convoy and brought to hospitals.

 The experience of disembarking was traumatic for some of the refugees.
 They were subjected to the same routine performed on all returning servicemen, but without explanation, adding to their confusion and fear.
 They were sprayed for delousing under the presence of armed guards.
 It was only then that they could leave on a two-day train ride for Oswego.